 - Separate the 3 egg whites and yolks – make sure your egg whites stay cold – this will help your cake get a good rise in the oven.

-- Whisk together, add the powdered tea leaves.
+- Add the 4 tbsp steeped tea, 3 tbsp oil and the powdered tea leaves.
 Whisk to combine.

 - In three batches, sift in the 75g of cake flour and 1 tsp baking powder, whisking well after each addition.
 Make sure there are no lumps.
 Set aside.